 Determine who will do your updates

-Wordpress sites rely on code that has to be “updated” all the time.
+We can’t say this strongly enough: WordPress sites rely on code that has to be updated.
 By updating we don’t mean adding new content.
-We mean updating the code itself: the WordPress installation, the theme and the plugins.
-New versions of WordPress and plugins become available almost monthly.
+We mean updating the code itself: the WordPress installation, the theme and the plugins when new versions become available.
 The updates fix security breaches in earlier installations and it’s critical they are done.
 Read more about updates

 Ask about training and follow-up help